-- 1. Interpret expressions that represent a quantity in terms of its context. $\star$ - a.
+- 1. Interpret expressions that represent a quantity in terms of its context. \star - a.
 Interpret parts of an expression, such as terms, factors, and coefficients. - b.
-Interpret complicated expressions by viewing one or more of their parts as a single entity. - For example, interpret $P(1 + r)^n$ as the product of P and a factor not depending on P. - 2.
+Interpret complicated expressions by viewing one or more of their parts as a single entity.

+For example, interpret $P(1 + r)^n$ as the product of P and a factor not depending on P.

 Use the structure of an expression to identify ways to rewrite it.
-For example, see $x^4 - y^4$ as $(x^2)^2 - (y^2)^2$ , thus recognizing it as a difference of squares that can be factored as $(x^2 - y^2)(x^2 + y^2)$ . - Derive the formula for the sum of a finite geometric series (when the common ratio is not 1), and use the formula to solve problems.★
+For example, see x4 - y4 as (x2)2 - (y2)2, thus recognizing it as a difference of squares that can be factored as (x2 - y2)(x2 + y2).

-For example, calculate mortgage payments.
+A. Perform arithmetic operations on polynomials.

+- 1. Understand that polynomials form a system analogous to the integers, namely, they are closed under certain operations. - a.
+Perform operations on polynomial expressions (addition, subtraction, multiplication, division) and compare the system of polynomials to the system of integers when performing operations. - b.
+Factor and/or expand polynomial expressions, identify and combine like terms, and apply the Distributive property.